-Constant chronic pain can cause changes to the nervous system in some people.
+Chronic pain messages can be delivered by the nervous system, in pathways other than inflammation.
 These changes may lead to persistent pain symptoms that can be treated differently than pain caused by inflammation.
 These medications are used to help treat the nerve pathways that lead to the pain sensations some patients experience.
-The pain that is felt is often described as a sharp, burning, electric shocks, tingling or crawling sensation under the skin.
+The pain that is felt is often described as a sharp, burning, tingling, and electric shock sensation.
+This is referred to as neuropathic pain.

-It is important to understand and be educated on all medications you are prescribed and any over the counter medications you take.
+It is important to understand and be educated on all medications you are prescribed as well as any over-the-counter medications you take.